Oracle Licensing

 • Signing multi-year deals blindly: Oracle may offer a multi-year license or ULA with an attractive upfront discount.
 If you commit, ensure you have clear exit options or renewal rights.
 Locking in a 3-year ULA without a plan to utilize it effectively is a classic blunder—you could end up overpaying for unused capacity or renewing at higher prices.

-• Ignoring compliance traps: Oracle’s licenses often have tricky definitions (e.g., Named User Plus counting every possible user or processor definitions in virtual environments).
+• Ignoring compliance traps: Oracle’s licenses often have complex definitions (e.g., Named User Plus, which counts every possible user or processor in virtual environments).
 Misunderstandings here can lead to compliance issues later.
-Always clarify metrics in writing and document any verbal assurances.
+Always clarify metrics in writing and document any verbal assurances you receive.
 If a rep says, “Oh, you don’t need to license that test environment,” get it in the contract.
 Verbal promises mean nothing once you’re audited.

 Preparation Tactics: